Unexpected questions can be tough, and there's no real way you can prepare for every possible question or word that will be thrown your way.

 Thinking quickly on your feet within the workplace can enhance skills to success, such as achieving the ability to stay focused on task deadlines, problem solving, goal setting and content planning.
 Confidence is key when learning how to think quickly and effectively.
-Here are five top tips to avoid embarrassment when presented with that tricky question your manger may propose:

-Make Sure to Relax
+1. Make Sure to Relax

 It’s understandable that this is often the opposite feeling when you are put under pressure.
 However, for your brain to think, it’s vital to relax and remain calm.
 Make sure to take deep breaths to process the question or request being proposed and how you are going to structure a fast response.

-Take a Step Back and Listen
+2. Take a Step Back and Listen

-Repeat the question
+3. Repeat the question

 Always ask for the question to be repeated if at first, you’re feeling slightly flustered or you just don’t understand what’s initially being proposed.
 Repeating the question will prolong your thinking time and will give you the chance to compose your thoughts, relax and be able to construct a response that emits confidence.

-Stick to one point
+4. Stick to one point

 When put under pressure in a meeting to think quickly there is a high risk that you’ll respond to the question with either too much information or too little.
-Make sure to give a concise answer that provides just enough supporting information instead of delivering a speech which will not just lose your questioners’ attention but also your colleagues.
+Make sure to give a concise answer that provides just enough supporting information, instead of delivering a speech which will not just lose your questioners’ attention but also your listener's.
 Picking one main point will help you stay focused and will allow you to answer accurately.

-Summarise and stop
+5. Summarise and stop

 Delivering a quick summary statement after answering your response will allow people to absorb the information just presented.
 Make sure to use trigger words such as “in conclusion” or “finally” so that your questioner or colleagues are aware that you have made your point and are ready for any response they may wish to reply with.